After leaving temporarily occupied territories, pensions can be lost — without mandatory identification, payments will not be made

 How to restore payments after suspension

-If payments were suspended, the algorithm of actions is as follows: undergo physical identification by any available method; submit an application for payment restoration (if necessary); confirm non-receipt of a pension from another state (for certain categories); wait for automatic resumption of accruals.
+If payments were suspended, the procedure is as follows: undergo physical identification by any available method; submit an application for payment restoration (if necessary); confirm non-receipt of a pension from another state (for certain categories); wait for automatic resumption of accruals.
 In most cases, payments are restored after successful identification without additional requests.

 What changes for citizens: before/after